javascript-tutorial/en.javascript.info/3-frames-and-windows/01-popup-windows/article.md

 Still, there are tasks where popups are still used, e.g. for OAuth authorization (login with Google/Facebook/...), because:

 1. A popup is a separate window with its own independent JavaScript environment.
-So opening a popup with a third-party non-trusted site is safe.
+So opening a popup from a third-party non-trusted site is safe.
 2. It's very easy to open a popup.
 3. A popup can navigate (change URL) and send messages to the opener window.